KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 * crossproduct : output the (vector3) cross product of two incoming vector3
 * rotate2d : rotate a vector2 value about the origin in 2D
 * rotate3d : rotate a vector3 value about a specified unit axis vector
+* less : Compare two numbers and return a boolean with the result of the comparison

 ### Channel Nodes
 The elements and the wording are inspired by MaterialX (see "MaterialX Specification"):